Federal American Eagle Ammo Review: Amazing Target Rounds

 Although my Glock 26 is typically loaded with Speer Gold Dots or Federal Hydra-Shok when it’s resting in my CCW holster, at the range, I’m loading it with American Eagle 9mm ammo.

-Federal loads this ammo with the typical full metal jacket projectiles you’ve come to expect for 9mm: 115-grain, 124-grain, and 147-grain bullets.
-These standard lead core bullets work great for punching holes in paper and do their best to replicate the recoil impulse and feel of your self-defense ammo.
+Federal loads this ammo with the typical full metal jacket projectiles you’ve come to expect for 9mm: 115 grain, 124 grain, and 147 grain.
+These standard lead-core bullets work great for punching holes in paper, and do their best to replicate the recoil impulse and feel of your self-defense ammo.

-These rounds have always been reliable for me, and when I’m not shooting my own handloads, I’ve always got a few boxes in my range bag.
+These rounds have always been reliable for me.
+When I’m not shooting my own handloads, I’ve always got a few boxes in my range bag.

 Federal American Eagle 45 ACP Review

-When I want to load up my Kimber TLE Custom 2 1911, I never hesitate to grab a box of 230-grain FMJ American Eagle ammo.
+When I want to load up my Kimber Custom TLE II 1911, I don't hesitate to grab a box of 230 grain FMJ American Eagle ammo.
 This stuff always seems to cycle my John Moses Browning masterpiece and makes for an enjoyable range session.

-At the time of writing, only the classic 230-grain FMJ bullet is available, but hopefully, in the future, Federal might add 200-gr or 185-gr options for those who prefer a light recoil 45 ACP experience.
+At the time of writing, only the classic 230 grain FMJ bullet is available.
+Hopefully Federal might add 200 or 185 grain options in the future for those who prefer a lighter-recoil 45 ACP experience.

-Their 45-grain CPRN bullets are specifically designed for use with a suppressor and are loaded to subsonic velocities.
-This means a hearing-safe shooting experience so long as you have the suppressor attached.
+Their 45-grain CPRN bullets are specifically designed for use with a suppressor and loaded to subsonic velocities.
+This means a hearing-safe shooting experience so long as you have a suppressor attached.

 Ballistics for Federal American Eagle Ammo